AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 Custom functional testing is executed both for custom code deployments as well as push upgrades, which makes it especially important to write good functional tests which prevent AEM code changes from breaking your application code.
 The custom functional testing step is always present and cannot be skipped.

-Please refer to the document [Java Functional Tests](/help/implementing/cloud-manager/java-functional-testing) for more information.
+Please refer to [Java Functional Tests](/help/implementing/cloud-manager/java-functional-testing) for more information.

 ### Custom UI Testing {#custom-ui-testing}

 Custom UI testing is an optional feature that enables you to create and automatically run UI tests for your applications.
 UI tests are Selenium-based tests packaged in a Docker image in order to allow for a wide choice of language and frameworks such as Java and Maven, Node and WebDriver.io, or any other framework and technology built upon Selenium.

-Please refer to the document [Custom UI Testing](/help/implementing/cloud-manager/ui-testing.md#custom-ui-testing) for more information.
+Please refer to [Custom UI Testing](/help/implementing/cloud-manager/ui-testing.md#custom-ui-testing) for more information.